carbon-language/carbon-lang/flang/documentation/C++style.md

 features in comments.

 ### Layout
-Always run `clang-format` before committing code.
-Other developers should be able to run `git pull`, then `clang-format`, and see only their own changes.
-Use `clang-format` from llvm 7.
+Always run `clang-format` on your changes before committing code.
+LLVM has a `git-clang-format` script to facilitate running clang-format only on the lines that have changed.

 Here's what you can expect to see `clang-format` do:
 1. Indent with two spaces.